-- Implementation Project – The solution is already known, it just requires someone to utilize strong project management skills to keep it on task, under budget, and well communicated.
+- Implementation Project – The solution is already known and validated, it just requires someone to utilize strong project management skills to keep it on task, under budget, and well communicated.

 - We do not support these type of projects.
 A project manager would be a good fit for this role.

 One of the major roadblocks companies face when tying to increase their analytical skills is data accessibility.
 Usually, the data they need to solve the problem exists, but not in a format that is easy to analyze (electronic, such as Excel).